striezel/compare-ini/documentation/msys2-build.md

 cmake --build . -j4
 ```

-It may take a while to build.
+It may take a moment to build.

+After the build is finished, the executable will be available as
+`compare-ini.exe` inside the `build` directory.